LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 </details>
 </p>

 The rest of this section covers the main HTTP REST interactions of an xApp.
+All of them are already implemented in the `xapp2logsdlrest` xApp.
 They are:
 - Sending xApp registration and deregistration requests
 - Handling config-file requests
 - Handling Kubernetes liveness and readiness probes